liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 Calico is best suited for deployments that do not require private address spaces - e.g. to allow multiple tenants to use overlapping IP ranges.
-Support for overlapping IPs fundamentally requires stateful NAT or some kind of encapsulation or overlay, and so conflicts with Calico's desire for simple data paths.
-Calico will support overlapping IPs where needed (by translating private address space IPv4 packets statelessly into IPv6, transporting them across the core as IPv6, and then translating back to IPv4 on the destination compute host), but it primarily targets use cases where overlapping IPs are not needed, or only used for a small fraction of data center traffic.
+Support for overlapping IPs generally requires stateful NAT or some kind of encapsulation or overlay, and so conflicts with Calico's desire for simple data paths.
+Calico will support overlapping IPs where needed (by translating private address space IPv4 packets statelessly into IPv6, transporting them across the core as IPv6, and then statelessly translating back to IPv4 on the destination compute host), but it primarily targets use cases where overlapping IPs are not needed, or only used for a small fraction of data center traffic.